Beasts of Satan: Other alleged murders

-Involvement of the group's members in these cases, however, has never been proven.
-Mario Maccione accused other group members (Sapone, Volpe, Leoni, Zampollo and Monterosso) of being responsible of these crimes, but these accusations have been denied by them and have never been proven.
+The involvement of the group's members in these cases, however, has never been proven.
+Mario Maccione accused other group members (Sapone, Volpe, Leoni, Zampollo and Monterosso) of being responsible of some of these crimes, but these accusations have been denied by them and have never been proven.

 Trials

-On February 22, 2005, Andrea Volpe and Pietro Guerrieri were sentenced in the northern city of Busto Arsizio to 30 and 16 years imprisonment respectively.
+On 22 February 2005, Andrea Volpe and Pietro Guerrieri were sentenced in the northern city of Busto Arsizio to 30 and 16 years imprisonment respectively.
 Volpe, in addition to the 1998 murders, was also found guilty of the 2004 slaying of Pezzotta.
-In Volpe's case the sentence was a decade longer than requested by prosecutors.
-A third suspect, Mario Maccione, had also confessed to the murders, but was cleared due to his secondary role in the crimes.
+In Volpe's case, the sentence was a decade longer than requested by prosecutors.
+A third suspect, Mario Maccione, had also confessed to the murders but was cleared due to his secondary role in the crimes.

 The reactions of the victims' families to the sentencing were mixed.
 Michele Tollis, the father of Fabio, said "Today justice rewarded me."
 Lina Marino, mother of the slain Chiara, was outraged at the relatively light sentences Volpe and Guerrieri had received, due to their cooperation with prosecutors.
 She stated "They are murderers.
 It's not fair."

 Five more members of the group went to trial in June 2005 and were sentenced to long prison terms in early 2006.
 Nicola Sapone, leader of the group and the suspected mastermind behind the killings, received a life sentence.
 The other four - Paolo Leoni, Marco Zampollo, Eros Monterosso and Elisabetta Ballarin - were sentenced to between 24 and 26 years for their roles in all three murders.
-On 2007 the Court of Appeal confirmed the life sentence for Sapone and lengthened the convictions of three other members of the group: Paolo Leoni's 26 years became a life sentence, Marco Zampollo went from 26 years to 29 years and 2 months, and Eros Monterosso was increased from 24 years to 27 years and 3 months (the same increase as Zampollo).
+In 2007 the Court of Appeal confirmed the life sentence for Sapone and lengthened the convictions of three other members of the group: Paolo Leoni's 26 years became a life sentence, Marco Zampollo went from 26 years to 29 years and 2 months, and Eros Monterosso was increased from 24 years to 27 years and 3 months (the same increase as Zampollo).
 Elisabetta Ballarin's sentence was reduced from 24 years and 3 months to 23 years.
 In May 2008 the final court, Court of Cassazione, confirmed all the Appeal's decisions.

 Andrea Volpe was released from prison in 2020 and he is currently studying Science of Education.

-Elisabetta Ballarin, who was involved in the murder of Mariangela Pezzotta in 2004 and jailed for accessory to murder in 2006, is now free and trying to turn the page about her past.
-She's currently working in a restaurant in northern Italy.
+Elisabetta Ballarin, who was involved in the murder of Mariangela Pezzotta in 2004 and jailed for accessory to murder in 2006, is now free and trying to turn the page from her past.
+She worked in a restaurant in northern Italy, and is currently living abroad.